Tailor Brands logo

 In addition, your North Dakota business name must not be the same, or deceptively similar to, the name of the following entities already registered to do business in North Dakota:

 The last step before officially naming your business will be to make sure another business is not already using the name you have chosen.
-You can conduct a name search using the North Dakota Secretary of State database, which includes all active records and those records inactivated within the past twelve months.
+You can conduct a ND Secretary of State business search using the database, which includes all active records and those records inactivated within the past twelve months.
 To be certain that your name does not conflict with an existing name, try several variations of the name when conducting your search.
 For example, if your chosen name is “Best North Dakota Widgets, LLC” you might also search for “North Dakota Best Widgets, LLC” and “Best Widgets North Dakota, LLC.”

 Used to form an LLC, Articles of Organization are similar to the Articles of Incorporation used to form a corporation.
 Articles of Organization provides the framework for operating the business by outlining the rights and powers of the members, the duties, liabilities, and obligations between the LLC and the members, and the obligations, liabilities, and duties that the members have to each other.